 Haring Arie in 1968.
 Photographed by Cor Jaring.

 Arie Elpert – also known as “Haring Arie” (English: “Herring Arie”) was a Dutch criminal & pimp who showed Roeland Kerbosch around in Amsterdam’s Red Light District.
 Arie was a burglar in the thirties and after the Second World War he robbed some trains in France.

-When he had enough of that he started selling herring on Amsterdam’s Rembrandt Square.
+When he had enough of that he started selling herring on the Rembrandt Square in Amsterdam.
 This is why he was called Herring Arie.
 His trade in herring ended because he didn’t have a license for selling fish.

 “Amsterdam’s Red Light District was like its own government.
 You had the prostitutes, the pimps, bars and some small shops – and that was it.
 That was an economy on itself – they didn’t need anything else.”

 “I think most of the prostitutes came from Holland.
-There were hardly no foreign prostitutes – maybe some German or Italian girls – but most of them were Dutch.
-Some came from the North or South of the Netherlands.”
+There were hardly no foreign prostitutes – maybe some German or Italian girls – but most of them were Dutch.”

 “Not all, but lots of the women were just lured into it, you know.
 When they came to Amsterdam they didn’t what they could expect and they were probably not even aware of the Red Light District at all.
 But there was always a guy who took them through Amsterdam and would give them a “nice life” and so on.
 And then they became prostitutes…”